Best goal setting methods compared: which framework actually fits your personality

 You have probably tried at least one goal-setting system.
 Maybe it worked.
 Maybe it sat in a notebook collecting dust by February.
-Here’s the thing: most people pick a method based on whoever marketed it loudest, not based on how their brain actually processes motivation.
-When you look at goal setting methods compared side by side, the differences become obvious fast.
+Here is the pattern I keep noticing: most people pick a method because it was marketed loudest, not because it fits how their own motivation works.
+Put these methods side by side and the differences get obvious fast.
+Knowing the range, from tightly structured frameworks like SMART to deliberately loose ones like open goals, is the first step toward choosing well rather than choosing by default.

 What you will learn